Best Practices for Measuring Customer Satisfaction

 In this survey, instead of asking your customers about their level of satisfaction or their likeliness of referring your products or services to others, you simply inquire about the effort that it took them to have their latest issue resolved by your team.

-Similar to the NPS survey outlined above, a CES survey leverages a Likert Scale, however, this time respondents are typically asked to plot their answer on a seven-point scale ranging from “Very Low Effort” to “Very High Effort.”
+Like the NPS survey outlined above, a CES survey uses a Likert Scale.
+In this case, respondents typically plot their answers on a seven-point scale from “Very Low Effort” to “Very High Effort.”

 It’s important to note that while NPS surveys are a great tool for measuring customer loyalty, CES surveys are the preferred mechanism for predicting consumer behavior.